Boulby Underground Laboratory

 You can gain unique insights into the properties of materials on the atomic scale by using neutron and muon instruments at the ISIS Neutron and Muon Source based at the STFC Rutherford Appleton Laboratory in Oxfordshire.
 The facility supports more than 2,000 national and international scientists carrying out research in areas such as clean energy, the environment, health care, materials engineering, polymers, and fundamental studies of materials.
 It has more than 30 neutron and muon instruments and more are planned.

 You can get observing time on the Liverpool Telescope, a 2-metre unstaffed fully robotic observatory on La Palma in the Canary Islands.
 The telescope monitors variable objects on timescales of years to seconds and can observe unpredictable phenomena such as gamma ray bursts and supernovae.
 It can also carry out small-scale surveys and follow-up for other telescopes and space missions.
 The telescope is owned and run by Liverpool John Moores University.

 You can access a broad range of design tools and expertise in microelectronics through this facility based at Rutherford Appleton Laboratory in Oxfordshire.
 The centre aims to improve microelectronic and microsystem design, research and training in academic institutions across Europe.

-You can use state-of-the-art facilities for the design, build, and test of space hardware and instruments at RAL Space, based at the Rutherford Appleton Laboratory in Oxfordshire.
-RAL Space works with UK and overseas agencies, universities and industrial companies on space and ground-based space projects.
+RAL Space is based at the Rutherford Appleton Laboratory in Oxfordshire and also operates the Chilbolton Observatory in Hampshire.
+RAL Space works with UK and overseas agencies, universities and businesses on space and ground-based space projects.